adriengivry/adriengivry/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=adriengivry" alt="adriengivry" /></a> </p>

 - 🔭 I’m currently working on **an unannounced project at Ubisoft**, I can't wait to tell you more about it
 - 👯 I’m actively working onto [Overload](https://github.com/adriengivry/Overload) which is an Open-Source project I've initiated
+- 🛒 In my spare time I'm developping an e-commerce store for [The Beaver Stand](https://thebeaverstand.ca)

-- 👨‍💻 You can take a look at my portfolio and my background by visiting my website [adrien-givry.com](adrien-givry.com)
+- 👨‍💻 You can take a look at my portfolio and my background by visiting my website [adrien-givry.com](http://adrien-givry.com)
 - 📫 You can contact me via any electronic mailing system at **adrien@givry.pro**
 - ⚡ Fun fact **I used to hate coffee**

 <table>